mihailtd/starter/README.md

 ## Prerequisites

-Have a Kubernetes cluster running locally.
+Have a Kubernetes cluster running locally - you can use Docker Desktop on windows or mac, or minikube on linux.
-Have DevSpace CLI installed.
+Have a Ingress Controller installed - this project has [Nginx Ingress Controller](https://kubernetes.github.io/ingress-nginx/) configured.
+If you choose a different ingress controller, you will need to update the annotations on the ingress manifests.
+Have DevSpace CLI installed - Devspace is a CLI tool for managing k8s clusters, it was chosen as an alternative to Skaffold because it is easier to install, has alot of configuration possibilities, and is overall more user-friendly.
+See more infomration [here](https://devspace.sh/cli/docs/quickstart).

 ## Initial Setup

 - Install all the required manifests in your kubernetes cluster under `k8s/manual` - this contains all resources that should be installed manually.
 Use `kubectl apply -k ./k8s/manual/`
-- Switch to the namespace `starter` and instruct devspace to use it using `devspace use namespace starter`
+- Run `devspace use namespace starter` to switch to the namespace `starter` and instruct devspace to use it
 - Run `devspace dev` to start the application in development mode.
 This will:
   - Build all docker images
   - Start the database and database migrations in watch mode